Lucius Mummius Achaicus: Consulship and the Achaean War

-Censor

-In 142 BC he was censor with Scipio Aemilianus Africanus, whose severity frequently brought him into collision with his more lenient colleague.
+Censorship

+Elected to the censorship of 142 BC with Scipio Aemilianus as his colleague, Mummius spent lavishly from the proceeds of his Achaean campaign.
+A temple to Hercules, vowed for the victory, he also constructed from the proceeds; Mummius' temple was dedicated in 142 BC and is likely not the one that survives at Rome in the Forum Boarium but was instead located on the Caelian Hill.

+Although Scipio was inclined to be strict, Mummius was more lenient and moderated his colleague, preventing him from stripping Tiberius Claudius Asellus of the public horse.
+The lustrum was completed the next year in 141 BC.

+He probably died shortly after his censorship, since by 140 BC amid disputes over his censorship with Aemilianus he is spoken of in the past tense.
+Such a death would also be consistent with a senatorial decree for his daughter to be provided a dowry, since if he were still alive he would have been able to pay it directly.

 Art

 His indifference to works of art and ignorance of their value is shown by his well-known remark to those who were contracted for the shipment of the treasures of Corinth to Rome, that "if they lost or damaged them, they would have to replace them."
 He was, in other words, unaware that a "new-for-old-deal" was inappropriate for such valuable antiques.
 Mummius plundered Corinth and sent home ship loads of its priceless art and rich furniture to Rome.
 For the theatrical pageants exhibited by him he erected a theatre with improved acoustical conditions and seats after the Greek model, thus marking a distinct advance in the construction of places of entertainment.

+Family

+Lucius had a brother, called Spurius Mummius, who is recorded as a legate in the 140s BC.
+Lucius also had a daughter called Mummia and a son (or possibly grandson) who is only attested by nomen.
+A great-granddaughter called Mummia Achaica is attested in the middle Augustan period as the wife of Gaius Sulpicius Galba (the consul of 5 BC) and as mother of the emperor Galba.